zangruizhe/zangruizhe.github.io/content/post/Think_Programming_1.md

 Code written this way flows naturally from the user's perspective.
 Other developers who maintain the code will not feel confused or have to keep a lot of context in mind, because each level of code has a consistent level of abstraction - it's always about combining functions to create higher-level features.

 This is why I recommend the `top-down programming` method.

-### 2. OO VS FP

-Now I want to talk briefly about Object-Oriented (OO) and Functional Programming (FP).
-My conclusion is:

-> using either approach alone won't help you write code that's both quick to deliver and easy to maintain.
->
-> We need to combine the best of both worlds and use these ideas carefully.
-This is especially true for OO - overusing OO concepts (for example: inheritance) can quickly make code hard to understand and maintain.

-To be continued…